englercj/harvest-engine/docs/schema_binary_format.md

 B (30 bits) = Offset, in words, from the end of the pointer to the
     start of the struct's data section.
 Signed.
 C (16 bits) = Size of the struct's data section, in words.
-D (16 bits) = Size of the struct's pointer section, in words.
+D (16 bits) = NUmber of pointers in the struct's pointer section.
 ```

 Notes about the positioning of fields in the data and pointer sections: